Back to all news & media

 Curved displays, multiple panels—you name it, PVA engineers have seen it, whether it be in concept vehicles or displays that are ready for production.
 Going forward, the company’s challenge is to stay ahead of the curve technically and continue to adapt its process to changing display technology.

-Hart explained that the more flexible the solution, the more potential displays PVA’s technology can accommodate.
-“We have been successful to date by continuously reducing cycle time,” he said. “ The wider net we can cast, the larger potential market we can create by increasing the market niche.”
+The more flexible the solution, the more potential displays PVA’s technology can accommodate.
+“We have been successful to date by continuously reducing cycle time,” they said. “ The wider net we can cast, the larger potential market we can create by increasing the market niche.”

 Thus far, the PVA atmospheric dispensing process has proven reliable and flexible to meet a wide range of production demands.
-“If you are just ramping up production on a display, you don’t have to dedicate a large portion of your plant and millions of dollars in equipment,” Hart asserted.
+“If you are just ramping up production on a display, you don’t have to dedicate a large portion of your plant and millions of dollars in equipment,”.